But not all controllers are the same.

-An MPPT solar panel charge controller is a more sophisticated device than a PWM.
+An MPPT solar panel charge controller is more sophisticated than a PWM.

-To explain how an MPPT controller works we need more maths I’m afraid.
+To explain how an MPPT controller works, we need more maths.

-Each panel has an amp rating of 5.72 and an optimum operating voltage (Vmp) of 17.9v.
+Let’s consider the same 100w panel with an amp rating of 5.72 and an optimum operating voltage (Vmp) of 17.9v.

 The battery is sitting at 12.6v.

-Those panels are putting out 35.8 volts and 5.72 amps.
+The panel is putting out 17.9 volts and 5.72 amps.
 The MPPT controller knows it can only send 12.6v to the charging battery.